 Email Spoofing, or Name Impersonation is another phishing attack mentioned.
 It is the creation of email messages with a forged sender address.
 Email Spoofing can be done in different ways which include:

 Sending an email impersonating your superiors/asking for some important data, or worse,

 Impersonating the identity of an organization and asking employees to share internal data

 To prevent email spoofing, carefully read the sender’s email address.
 If you are not sure about the characters in an email address, then copy and paste it somewhere to check for the use of numeric or special characters.

 URL Phishing Attack

 A URL Phishing Attack occurs when scammers use a phishing page’s URL to infect the target, whether it be a business or an individual.
-As mentioned in the first blog, URL Phishing Attacks have the potential to contain links you could possibly click on, only to send you to a bad website.
 This type of phishing attack always seems to have the highest opening rate due to the extremely social world we live in today.
 People are known to be much more social via online and trust a great deal of other online users.
 They are ready to accept friend requests and messages, such as DM links, email notifications, etc; they are even ready to share their email and contact information.

 URL Phishing Attacks can be done in these different ways: